rach-m/Heroes-Vs-Villains/README.md

 - Use Axios to make a request to the Superhero API and insert some of the retrieved data on to the DOM.
 - Get basic HTML & CSS down
 - Create a text input and button for searching the Superhero API by hero or villain name
-- Style using Flexbox
+- Style using Flexbox & Grid
-- Implement responsive design using a media query for desktops and mobile devices
+- Implement responsive design using a media query for mobile devices
 - JavaScript Functionality:
   - Attach an event listener that logs the text value of the input
   - Make search return information about heroes and villains' powerstats,